ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 ## Environmental effects on enzymes

-Enzyme mediated processes in the soil are effected by a wide range of environmental
+Enzyme mediated processes in the soil are effected by a wider range of environmental
 factors: soil clay content, soil pH, soil temperature and soil moisture.
 These environmental factors can change the maximum rates of the processes or alternatively change the half saturation of the process.
 We will now discuss each of these factors in